Plasmonic focus * Plasmonic headlines * Metallic nanoparticles * Nanorice * Nanoshells * Photonic structures based on metal nanoparticles

 Effective medium properties, mean-field description, homogenization, or homogenisation of photonic crystals

-In 1959 Khizhnyak obtained the effective medium parameters (effective permittivity and permeability) for artificial anisotropic dielectrics formed from two-dimensional square, rectangular, and rhombical lattices of infinite circular and elliptical bars and rods [9].
+In 1959 Khizhnyak [11] obtained the effective medium parameters (effective permittivity and permeability) for artificial anisotropic dielectrics formed from two-dimensional square, rectangular, and rhombical lattices of infinite circular and elliptical bars and rods [11].
 Sec.
 5 of Ref.
-[9] discusses dispersive properties of the artificial dielectrics and the following observation is made: ``Upon substituting Eqs.
+[11] discussed dispersive properties of the artificial dielectrics and the following observation was made: ``Upon substituting Eqs.
 (29)-(30) back into Eq.
 (22) one may find that resonance frequencies are possible at which the permittivity and permeability increase without bound."
-At the very end, the case of a regular array of cylinders with an axis inclined with respect to the two-dimensional periodicty plane is considered.
+At the very end, the case of a regular array of cylinders with an axis inclined with respect to the two-dimensional periodicty plane was considered.

 References: